Venezuela arrests American journalist as U.S. pledges wider sanctions

 The United States will also revoke the visas of 77 people associated with Maduro, U.S. Vice President Mike Pence said, adding to a list of 49 others whose visas were revoked last Friday.

-Despite the pressure, Maduro - who says he is the victim of an attempted coup and “economic war” led by the United States - retains control of state functions and the support of the armed forces.
+Despite the pressure, Maduro - a socialist who says he is the victim of an attempted coup and “economic war” led by the United States - retains control of state functions and the support of the armed forces.

 Maduro has continued to defy the Trump administration.
-Venezuelan military counterintelligence agents detained American journalist Cody Weddle and his Venezuelan colleague Carlos Camacho early on Wednesday, Venezuela’s National Press Workers Union said on Twitter, adding that the government has arrested 36 journalists this year.
+Venezuelan military counterintelligence agents detained American journalist Cody Weddle and his Venezuelan colleague Carlos Camacho early on Wednesday, Venezuela’s National Press Workers Union said on Twitter.

+Camacho was released in the evening after 12 hours in custody, the union said, adding that Weddle remained in custody.

 Freelance Caracas-based reporter Weddle, who recently covered Guaido’s return to the country for Miami television station WPLG Local 10 News, was arrested at his home on charges of treachery, according to free speech group Espacio Publico.
 Agents took Weddle’s computer and equipment, the group said.